The big four banks have clawed back market share, but looking outside the majors could have serious benefits.

 This seemingly small refinancing shift is a sign of a home loan market bracing for increased competition, which is definitely good from a borrower’s point of view.
 If this pattern continues it could well translate into increased opportunities for borrowers taking out owner-occupied loans and investment home loans alike.

 Borrowers now have the option to turn to websites like finder.com.au to compare offerings from most home loan providers in the country, regardless of whether they’re looking for a new loan or keen to switch from their existing home loan.

 How comparing can help

 An increasing number of Australians are turning to finder.com.au to compare loan offerings from multiple lenders because such comparisons tends to yield good results.
-For a home loan of $300,000, while the average discounted variable rate in January 2014 of the top four banks stands at 5.29 per cent.
-During the same period you would’ve found almost 70 more variable rate loans that come with interest rates lower than 5.29 per cent when you go through finder.com.au.
+The average standard variable rate in November 2016 of the top four banks stands at 5.25%.
+During the same period, the average standard variable rate amongst all lenders was just 4.73%

 With more and more borrowers comparing their home loan options online, this is certainly going to put more pressure on the nation’s leading banks.
 Online comparisons are easy to do and for borrowers, can often result in lower rates and a much better home loan deal.